Pat Riggin: Boston Bruins

 Riggin was traded to the Bruins in exchange for Pete Peeters.
 He was part of another platoon situation with Doug Keans.
 Riggin played 39 games and led the team in wins and goals against, but only played in Game 1 of the Bruins playoff series with the Montreal Canadiens.
 Riggin was benched in favor of Bill Ranford for the rest of the series, in which the Bruins would be eventually eliminated.

 Ranford and Keans were established as the Bruins goaltending tandem the following season, leaving Riggin as the odd-man-out.
 Riggin got into ten games with the Bruins before being assigned to their American Hockey League affiliate, the Moncton Hawks.

 Pittsburgh Penguins

 Riggin was traded to the Pittsburgh Penguins on February 6, 1987, in exchange for Roberto Romano.
 Riggin was acquired by the Penguins to alleviate the workload of Gilles Meloche.
-Riggin made an immediate impact for his new club, posting a 8-6-3 record in 17 games following the trade.
+Riggin made an immediate impact for his new club, posting an 8-6-3 record in 17 games following the trade.

 Riggin struggled the following season, managing seven wins in 22 appearances.
 He was deemed expendable by the Penguins, following the emergence of young goaltender Frank Pietrangelo, and was assigned to the Muskegon Lumberjacks of the International Hockey League.

 Riggin announced his retirement from hockey at the end of the season.